svlad-90/DLT-Message-Analyzer/README.md

 - Search speed ten times faster, than in original dlt-viewer, in case of enabled "in-RAM" cache.
 - Possibility to save regex patterns with human-readable names
-- Possibility to combine saved regex patterns
+- Possibility to easily use combinations of the saved regex patterns, which allows to form "angles of analysis" without the need to remember the regex expressions.
+This increadibly increases the speed of the analysis!
+- This plugin uses all other available and turned on decoding plugins, so it analyzes the decoded messages
 - "Grouped view" functionality, which allows to easily form groups of repetitive messages and check request-response number, trace spam cases, etc.
 - "Search view" functionality.
 Analogue of the dlt-viewer's search with extended capabilities
 - "Files view", which shows names of analyzed files